AllenJoeG/auth-shelf/README.md

 [ ] GET does not need auth
 [ 👍 ] reducer to hold the db.rows getshelf.reducer.js
 [ 👍 ] saga to hold the GET AXIOS SEPARATE FILES getshelf.saga.js
-[ ] Need to build serverside GET route
+[ 👍 ] Need to build serverside GET route
 [ 👍 ] export ShelfPage and put it in the route

+[ 👍 ] ShelfDisplay component
+[ ] map through setshelf.reducer and display in a list

 The Shelf page (`ShelfPage.js`at `/shelf`) should show all of the items stored in the database in a list or table.